 Writing for Carnegie

-If you have a general book proposal, or would like to make preliminary contact, it is perhaps easiest if you email the publisher, Alistair Hodge (see our contact page).
+If you have a general book proposal, or would like to make preliminary contact, it is perhaps easiest if you email the publisher, Anna Goddard (see our contact page).

 From manuscript to finished book